nlovell/diy-audio/cables.md

 _What material do you use?_

 I personally focus on price:performance, so my conductor and connector choices are usually what people would call "midrange".
 Refer to the _Specs for Nerds_ tables relating to specific [cables](#cables) for more details.
 But if you're willing to pay for more expensive materials, I'm more than happy to work with them.

-_Why 42 day warranty?_

-I'm going with 30 days + 12 days to account for most worldwide shipping.
-If for some reason your cable takes a long time to arrive, I can be flexible.
-Again, I'm just a single guy - just shoot me an [email](mailto:cables@nlovell.net) if you want to resolve any issues with your cable.

 ## Contact